Nuclear close calls: 1964: U.S. strategic bomber crash in Maryland

+1965: U.K. false alarm due to misunderstood test plan

+In 1965, Flight Lieutenant Tony Dobbie was serving as a duty officer at the Bomber Command Operations Centre (BCOC) at RAF High Wycombe following the disbandment of No. 15 Squadron.

+During a shift, BCOC received notification that the Ballistic Missile Early Warning System (BMEWS) station at RAF Fylingdales was scheduled to run a system test.
+Fylingdales requested that the BCOC wall display remain set to "AUTOMATIC" rather than "TEST" while running the test tape.
+Because automatic mode caused test data to render as genuine threat alerts, the BCOC display registered an incoming missile strike marked as "REAL."

+Unaware that the display reflected a test run, the duty controller instructed Dobbie to issue "Alert State 02" without an exercise code prefix.
+This order brought the Royal Air Force Quick Reaction Alert (QRA) V-bomber force to runway readiness.
+Upon detecting the unauthorized alert broadcast, staff at RAF Fylingdales disconnected the test tape and notified BCOC, allowing a stand-down order to be issued before aircraft were launched.

-1965: US false alarm from blackout computer errors
+1965: U.S. false alarm from blackout computer errors

 The Command Center of the Office of Emergency Planning went on full alert after a massive power outage in the northeastern United States.
 Several nuclear bomb detectors—used to distinguish between regular power outages and power outages caused by a nuclear blast—near major U.S. cities malfunctioned due to circuit errors, creating the illusion of a nuclear attack.

-1965: US attack aircraft falling off carrier
+1965: U.S. attack aircraft falling off carrier

-During a training exercise in the Philippine Sea, a nuclear armed Douglas A-4 Skyhawk attack aircraft fell off the side of the aircraft carrier USS Ticonderoga.
+During a training exercise in the Philippine Sea, a nuclear-armed Douglas A-4 Skyhawk attack aircraft fell off the side of the aircraft carrier USS Ticonderoga.
 The jet, pilot and weapon were not recovered.

-1966: US strategic bomber crash in Spain
+1966: U.S. strategic bomber crash in Spain

 A B-52G bomber and KC-135 tanker crashed over the Mediterranean Sea.
 The bomber was carrying nuclear weapons at the time.
 While the bombs did not detonate, they did contaminate the area with radioactive material.